The ski industry is small

 My boots are the Salomon X Pro 100 Custom Heat.
 Note that I am a top skier and I’m skiing the 100-flex boots — I like a soft boot that is comfortable and warm.
 Anything above 120 is for competition.
 I’m also completely flat footed.
 These Salomons let me put the shells in the oven, heat them, and then stand in them as they cool, pushing the shell out to fit my foot.
 I wouldn’t be comfortable in a normal shell, so this is an alternative to working with a bootfitter to punch, stretch, grind, and modify the shell.
 In this boot, my foot does that, because the plastic is so heat moldable.
 If you have flat, wide, or hard-to-fit feet, watch this video, which has now had 10k views:

 I emailed Salomon before I Purchased.
-They said that their 100 boot comes with a flex adjuster that takes it to 110.
+They said their 100 boot comes with a flex adjuster that takes it to 110.
 I’ve tried both ways and ski it the firmer way, but I’m not sure there’s a difference.
 I think the numbers are confusing and don’t help consumers — boots should have flex adjustment like they used to back in the 1980s.
 They should also be a lot easier to put on and take off.

 Here’s a current heated, rear-entry boot from Nordica: